 As a result, complex care management is an essential part of daily life for thousands of diabetics across the UK.
-Elder diabetes care professionals can provide regular daily insulin administration support alongside clear dietary plans and advice, plus regular blood pressure and cholesterol checks.
+Elder diabetes care professionals can help those living with diabetes with day-to-day tasks like meal preparation to make it easier to live with their condition.

-Motor neurone disease, alsok known as ALS, is a progressive disease, meaning the physical symptoms intensify over time, while also increasing the emotional and financial pressures on the patient and their families.
+Motor neurone disease, also known as ALS, is a progressive disease – meaning the physical symptoms intensify over time – while also increasing the emotional and financial pressures on the patient and their families.

 The earliest and most noticeable signs of Motor Neurone Disease (MND), such as extreme fatigue, can impact a patient’s ability to complete basic household tasks in the very early stages of their condition.

-An Elder care plan for motor neurone disease empowers the patient to enjoy their life and retain as much independence as possible while also receiving valuable support on tasks such as cooking, cleaning and shopping.
+An Elder care plan for motor neurone disease empowers the patient to enjoy their life and keep as much independence as possible while also receiving valuable support with tasks such as cooking, cleaning and shopping.

-In the period prior to any explicit hospital treatment being required, providing a tailored and consistent complex care plan is essential for ensuring that the patient remains as comfortable as possible for as long as possible.
-That is why each of our care plans are designed to fit the individual patient and give them the best support as their condition progresses.
+In the period before any hospital treatment is needed, providing a tailored and consistent complex care plan is essential for ensuring that the person remains as comfortable as possible for as long as possible.
+That is why each of our care plans are designed to fit the individual person and give them the best support as their condition progresses.

-This makes professional, empathetic condition management during the period between diagnosis and hospital care vital in ensuring a patient enjoys as full and happy a life as possible.
+This makes professional, empathetic management of the condition between diagnosis and hospital care vital in ensuring a patient enjoys as full and happy a life as possible.

 MS can also take a serious toll on a patient’s family and closest loved-ones, as their increasing care demands put greater physical and emotional strain on those around them.

-MS-trained Elder care staff understand this and provide detailed care plans which help ease the pressure on families and patients alike, helping with physical therapy and medication as well as household chores.
+MS care staff understand this and provide detailed care plans which help ease the pressure on families and patients alike, helping with day-to-day care as well as household chores.

 It can have major consequences for older people as it comes with a greater risk of falls, which in turn leads to a greater likelihood of broken bones and serious injury.

-Live-in home care provides a huge relief for older people suffering from osteoporosis and their families.
-Elder care staff offer support with mobility and injury recovery, along with help with shopping, cooking and other household tasks.
+Live-in complex care provides a huge relief for older people suffering from osteoporosis and their families.
+Elder care staff offer support with mobility, along with help with shopping, cooking and other household tasks.